Bushnell Launch Pro Circle B & LPi Review: GC3-Level Camera Accuracy Explained

 The Bushnell Launch Pro Circle B Edition and Bushnell LPi Circle B Edition bring tour-validated, camera-based launch monitor technology to serious golfers and simulator builders at a more approachable entry point than full professional systems.
 Built on the same high-speed camera tracking foundation developed by Foresight Sports, both units deliver extremely reliable ball and club data — with the flexibility to scale software and simulator access based on how you plan to practice and play.

 In practical terms, both models sit in the same performance family as the Foresight GC3, using a similar camera-based tracking approach that’s widely trusted for indoor accuracy and simulator realism.
+For a deeper look at how the GC3 compares in hardware and software structure, see our full Foresight GC3 review.

 While they aren’t the cheapest options on the market, the Launch Pro and LPi are designed for golfers who prioritize data fidelity, consistency, and simulator realism, even if that comes with ongoing software costs.